Black Magic (Little Mix song): Background and synopsis

 On 21 May 2015, Little Mix posted the audio video of the song on their Vevo account.
 The music video for the song was directed by Director X, and was filmed at the University of Southern California on 22–23 May 2015 in Los Angeles.
 Talking about the video, Jesy Nelson also said in an interview in Capital FM that "We [the group] are acting which is exciting!
 They're like little mini movies which is exciting".
 Jade Thirlwall also said that "It's nothing like we've done before and it's like a movie".
 Just one day before its release, Leigh-Anne Pinnock posted on Twitter: "OMG!
 Can't believe the #BlackMagicVideo is live tomorrow on @Vevo_UK at 8am!
 So excited for you guys to see!".
 The video premiered online on the group's Vevo channel on 29 May 2015.
-Following the release of the video, the group posted several tweets on their account reacting to the fans' opinions for the music video.
+Following the video's release, the group posted several tweets on their account reacting to the fans' opinions on the video.

-After showing the campus, the video introduces Little Mixed, who are dressed as nerds.
+The video opens with Little Mix, who are introduced as nerds.
 On their way out of school, they believe an attractive male student to be waving at them, only to be shoved away by a popular female student.
 At the local library, a spellbook falls on Jade's head.
 That night, the girls use the book to gain magical powers, and they undergo magical makeovers to become Little Mix.
 The girls then enact a number of pranks on their classmates: they make the girl from the previous day constantly flatulate, cause girls to fall in love with a geeky boy, and transform a classroom into a dance party.